Dund0n/C-sharp-introduction/README.md

 Hello!
 My name's Gustavo, but many people call me Dundon.
-I'm new to programming but
-I wanna learn C# in order to develop games as a hobbie.
+I'm new to programming but I wanna learn C# in order to develop games as a hobbie.

 I'm only learning through exercism.com, which is a site with various languages courses.
-I also don't own a PC, this forces me to depend on my cellphone
-I'm documenting everything I do, every question I have and almost all my thoughts throughout the whole process. many of my ideas written after double slashes "//" which I knew from previous interactions that it doesn't affect the code.
+I also don't own a PC, this  forces me to depend on my cellphone  I'm documenting everything I do, every question I have and almost all my thoughts throughout the whole process. many of my ideas written after double slashes "//" which I knew from previous interactions that it doesn't affect the code.
 Feel free to get in touch with me, although I bet anyone will ever read this

+UPD I'm learning through Microsoft now as well... i'ts waaaaay more didatic

 ▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬▬